-A Numerical Technique for Simulating Linear Operations on Random Fields
+A Numerical Technique for Simulating Random Fields

 A. Oya, J. Navarro-Moreno, J.C.
-Ruiz-Molina, and R.M.
-Fernández-Alcalá
+Ruiz-Molina and R.M.
+Fernández-Alcalá \

-Abstract-A unified technique for generating linear operations on homogeneous/non-homogeneous, Gaussian/non-Gaussian random fields defined on any subset of the multidimensional Euclidean space is provided.
+Abstract-A unified technique for generating homogeneous/non-homogeneous, Gaussian/non-Gaussian random fields defined on any subset of the multidimensional Euclidean space is provided.
 This is based on an approximate series representation valid for spatial random fields with arbitrary covariance function which can be readily realized.
-Furthermore, its applicability as a simulation tool is examined numerically by considering an example that illustrates its feasibility and accuracy.
+Furthermore, its applicability as a simulation tool is examined numerically by considering some examples that illustrate its feasibility and accuracy.

-Keywords: linear operation, random field, Rayleigh-Ritz method, series representation, simulation
+$Keywords:\ random\ field,\ Rayleigh-Ritz\ method,\ series\\ representation,\ simulation$